MIDASverse/MIDASpy/README.md

 - Matplotlib

 Tensorflow also has a number of requirements, particularly if GPU acceleration is desired.
 See https://www.tensorflow.org/install/ for details.

-Currently, installation via pip/conda is not supported.
-For this early period, simply download the MIDAS.py script into the project working directory and call from there.

 ALPHA 0.2